TDAmeritrade/stumpy/CODE_OF_CONDUCT.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+In addition to this Contributor Code of Conduct, TD Ameritrade Associates remain subject to all company policy including our internal Code of Conduct.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,